 In many cases a settlement can be reached prior to a case being heard by a judge or jury.
 In these cases, attorneys for both sides of the lawsuit meet to discuss the case and agree upon a settlement amount that is fair for both sides.
 If a settlement is reached, there is no need to go through the rigors of a trial.

-An experienced Maryland, Virginia and Washington, D.C. medical malpractice attorney understands the process of negotiation and is able to perhaps reach an appropriate settlement for the plaintiff and to take the case to court if necessary.
+An experienced Maryland, Northern Virginia and Washington, D.C. medical malpractice attorney understands the process of negotiation and is able to perhaps reach an appropriate settlement for the plaintiff and to take the case to court if necessary.
 A qualified personal injury malpractice lawyer fights for the rights of the injured until all bills are paid in full.